 What is a church?

-The church is the assembling together of all those in a given place who are Christians; see here.
+A church is an assembly of Christians in a given place; see here.

 What is a church member?

 A church member is someone: